erinosb/Intro-to-qCMB-2022/Module_1_RStudio/220124_R_Basics.md

 ❓ Why do we use any programming language in biology?

+  * To increase our speed & efficiency
+  * To increase our scale
+  * To promote reproducibility
+  * To save money
+  * To allow for transparency
+  * Novelty & innovation - things are just so new, we need to make new tools

 ❓ Why use R in particular?
 What are its benefits for the life sciences?

 -----